 306- 975 – 0864

 The toll free line was implemented approximately twelve years ago to meet the needs of parents and professionals by aiding them to access appropriate information and services in their area.
-The Network’s support workers are able to provide guidance and advice over the toll free line to families and individuals who need
+The Network’s direct support professionals are able to provide guidance and advice over the toll free line to families and individuals who need assistance.

 Families and individuals that are experiencing a tough time and need the advice of qualified professionals can phone in to ask possible questions they may have about the disability, discuss potential strategies, receive answers concerning assessment and diagnosis, or get help finding resource options in their local community.
 The toll free line is also available to anyone who is simply looking for someone who understands and can listen to their story or struggle.

 The FASD Network Toll free line is available Monday to Friday between the hours of 8:00 and 3:30.
 Please call 1-866-673-3276 to speak to a direct support professional.

 The FASD Network would like to thank the following funders for making these support services possible: